Christine Whitworth MD, board certified fertility doctor, is the co-medical director of Nashville Fertility Center

 Along with her associates at NFC, Dr. Whitworth has been selected by her physician peers as one of the best physicians in Nashville.

-Dr Whitworth is board certified in both obstetrics and gynecology and reproductive endocrinology and infertility.
+Christine Whitworth MD is board certified in both obstetrics and gynecology and reproductive endocrinology and infertility.

 While in medical school, Dr. Whitworth was invited to join the Alpha Omega medical honor society.
 During her residency in Louisville, she received the “Golden Hands” award for the best technical surgeon in the residency program.
 In Houston she spent one year in a special Reproductive Surgery Fellowship at Woman’s Hospital.
 This time was devoted to achieving expertise in operative laparoscopy and hysteroscopy, tubal reanastomosis and open surgeries for endometriosis, leiomyomata and pelvic adhesions.